maketheworldsecure/Python/README.md

 This particular link will provide news in XML format.

 Hint :
-import bs4
+"import bs4
-from bs4 import BeautifulSoup as soup import urllib2
+from bs4 import BeautifulSoup as soup" ,
+"import urllib2"

 # 3.Program to find number of upper case an lower case letters in a string.